 I fell in love with the scuttleverse because of the people who are inhabiting it.
 Regardless of UX/UI, I continually come back because here I found people discussing practical ways of building their own airships, and what life is like doing guerilla gardening in Berlin or living in a self-reliant shack on top of a lava flow.
 There’s a distinct social anarchist bent to the discussion, and folks are not only discussing alternate societies at length, but also have the skills to realize them.

-v2.0 Offically Scuttlebutt doesn’t support posting from the same identity on multiple computers (as of Dec 2017).
+v2.1 (Note: Manyverse / mobile users please see the warning at the end.)
+Offically Scuttlebutt doesn’t support posting from the same identity on multiple computers (as of Dec 2017).
 Unofficially, it’s easy but requires a little bit of care.
 In practice this means never run the Scuttlebutt client on two computers at the same time.
-The gotcha is that if you post from both computers before the changes of one have had a chance to replicate to the second via scuttlebutt one or both of your feeds will get screwed up and you won’t see some of your own posts ever again.
+The gotcha is that if you post from both computers before the changes of one have had a chance to replicate to the second via scuttlebutt one or both of your feeds will get screwed up and other people won’t see some of your own posts ever again.